“Every child is born an artist, the problem is to remain one once they grow up.” Pablo Picasso

 - I had a leather shop back in the 70’s.

-- I have a 16 1/2 year old Coton de Tulear named Luca.
+- I had a Coton de Tulear named Luca.
 He should have been named Velcro.

 - I grew up in Connecticut.